Designing software doesn’t start with a blank page, but with a bricolage of different model elements.

 Components in this model are shaded red based on the component attack surface, This value is based on the DERi metric.

-It is also possible to view asset and goal models associated with a component in an architectural pattern by right clicking on the component in the architectural patterns component table, and select the View Assets or View Goals respectively.
+It is also possible to view asset and goal models associated with a component in an architectural pattern by clicking on the Models/Component Asset and Models/Component Goal respectively.

 Situating a pattern¶

-- To introduce an architectural pattern into the working project, Right click on the architectural pattern in the architectural patterns table, select Weakness Analysis, followed by the environment to situate the pattern in.
+- To introduce an architectural pattern into the working project, click on the situate button next to the desired architectural pattern in the architectural patterns table, followed by the environment to situate the pattern in.
 A weakness analysis dialog is displayed, which summarises the threats and vulnerabilities that will become associated with the pattern, the impact to persona task scores, and obstacles mitigated by goals introduced by the pattern.
-Clicking on the Situate button introduces the patterns template goals, requirements, and assets as standard goals, requirements, and assets respectively.
+Clicking on the Ok button introduces the patterns template goals, requirements, and assets as standard goals, requirements, and assets respectively.